Portfolio > Words

-As soon as its melody started to play, I froze like everyone else old enough to remember.
-We were all thinking the same thing; you could see it on our faces, the glassy eyes, blank stares, and mouths hanging open.
-Someone dropped a jar of dill pickles, the glass shattered loudly, but no one seemed to care.
+As soon as its melody kicked in, I, like everyone else, froze.
 A child cries, baffled by the apparent mass hypnosis caused by the upbeat tune.
-Its poppy beat, smooth female vocals, and playful lyrics screeched over the store's blown-out speakers as we all stood there unprepared for the chorus and what would come next.
+Its poppy beat, smooth female vocals, and playful lyrics screeched over the store's blown-out speakers as we all stood there with glassy eyes and blank stares, unprepared for the chorus and what would come next.

 Come July, and I'll be with you.

-But when I'm gone, don't say I'm untrue.
+But when I'm gone, don't call me untrue.

 The boys of summer will have fun too.

-On a long highway; full of twists, turns, and tunnels on its way to the Oregon coast, my then-girlfriend would sing the lyrics to this song in perfect harmony.
+On a long highway, full of twists, turns, and tunnels on its way to the Oregon coast, my then-girlfriend would sing the lyrics to this song in perfect harmony.
 It was the summer before everything went to shit, but back then, all I could think about was how she would tap my shoulder and bat her eyes at me every time the singer would sing the word "you."
 Was she really my girlfriend?
 Was I really her boyfriend?
 I don't know the answer to these questions.
 What I do know is this.
-One, we had a wonderful time together, full of the wildest sex I'd ever had, and would go on road trips and other adventures on a whim.
-Two, You couldn't go anywhere without hearing this song.
+One: we had a wonderful time together, complete with the wildest sex I'd ever had, and road trips on a whim.
+Two: you couldn't go anywhere without hearing this song.
 It was infectious.
-It was on every girl's playlist, radio station, and social media feed.
-And three, no one has ever felt this fortunate and carefree since.
+It was on every girl's playlist and social media feed.
+Three: no one has ever felt this fortunate and carefree since.

 Come July, and I'll be with you.

-But when I'm gone, don't say I'm untrue.
+But when I'm gone, don't call me untrue.

 The boys of summer will have fun too.

 It's fall now.
 The wild sex and road trips with my then-girlfriend are now a thing of the past.
-Those tender moments now replaced with watching every newscast and scrolling through social media for the latest updates on what was once considered unthinkable.
+Those tender moments are now replaced with watching every newscast and scrolling frantically through social media for the latest updates on what was once considered unthinkable.
 We work on memorizing acronyms crafted by experts in their field.
-LSE, Large Scale Event.
+LSE, Large-scale event.
 PNR, Point of No Return.
 They all seem to dehumanize the crisis unfolding around us daily.
-A crisis that uprooted our daily routine as if every catastrophe before was child's play.
+A crisis that uprooted our daily routine, as if every catastrophe before had been child's play.
 Like so many, my then-girlfriend and I lost our jobs.
-Baristas and yoga instructors were not considered essential in the eyes of the government as marital law took effect.
-There was nothing to do except stay home and watch the systems that had propped up our society crumble around us.
-At night we cried and held each other until we fell asleep, hoping what we were now experiencing was just a nightmare we would forget in the morning.
+Baristas and yoga instructors were not considered essential in the eyes of the government as martial law took effect.
+There was nothing to do except stay home and watch the systems that had held society up crumble around us.
+At night, we cried and held each other until we fell asleep, hoping what we were now experiencing was just a nightmare we would forget in the morning.

-Halfway through the song, I realized I couldn't stop crying like many others in the store.
+Broken glass covered in thick red paste now lies at my feet.
+I think of blood, but through the tears in my eyes, I make out my empty hands that were once holding glass jars of marinara sauce.
 Deep sobbing cries fill the air as the playful pop song pumps through the store's speakers.
-A woman a few years older than me collapsed in a heap in front of me, dropping her basket of vegetables as she wailed so violently I thought she would vomit.
+A woman crumbles into a heap in front of me, dropping her basket of vegetables as she wails so violently I thought she would vomit.
 Each sob, each cry, made everyone weep with even more force.
 A writhing cacophony is now overpowering the upbeat bass line.
-We all had been through so much loss and hardship we thought we could take on anything.
+We all had been through so much loss and hardship, we thought we could take on anything.
 Still, this top 40 bubblegum pop tune was literally bringing us to our knees, and no amount of artisan cheese, non-fat Greek yogurt, or Beyond Burger Plant-Based Patties could make us forget what we had all overcome and what we had lost in the process.

 Come July, and I'll be with you.

-But when I'm gone, don't say I'm untrue.
+But when I'm gone, don't call me untrue.

 The boys of summer will have fun too.

-Couples were holding on to each other for dear life; others had run out of tears and were now dry-heaving terrible sobs.
-I was in the fetal position, covered in marinara sauce after my jar of spaghetti sauce broke when I dropped my shopping basket.
+Couples were holding on to each other for dear life; others had run out of tears and were now dry-heaving, terrible sobs.
+I was in the fetal position, covered in marinara sauce.
 Years of anguish and grief I had buried deep in my mind washed over me like a tidal wave.
-I felt powerless as a flood of suppressed feelings assaulted me all at once.
+I felt powerless as a flood of feelings assaulted me all at once.
 Should I have gone after my then-girlfriend after she left?
 Is there anything I could have done to stop her from leaving?
 Why didn't I do more to help prevent all the suffering?
 I don't know the answers to these questions.
 What I do know is this.
-One, each heartbreak, death, and god-awful thing I had to do to survive is hitting me with the unrelenting force of a runaway freight train.
-Two, My then-girlfriend is lost to me forever.
-And three, I'm covered in spaghetti sauce and I can’t stop crying as some teenybopper sings about the boys of summer.
+One: each heartbreak, death, and god-awful thing I had to do to survive is hitting me with the unrelenting force of a runaway freight train.
+Two: My then-girlfriend is lost to me forever.
+And three: I'm covered in spaghetti sauce, and I can't stop crying as some teenybopper sings about the boys of summer.

 Mark in May and James in June.